sm32d/tictactoe/README.md

 To mark on the board, type in the row number followed by the column number with a space and hit enter.
 The game will mark the board.
 Keep entering the rows and columns until someone wins or the board is full.

 Hope you enjoy playing this evergreen!

+## License
+This project is licensed under the GNU Affero General Public License v3.0.
+A copy of the same is available [here](https://github.com/sm32d/passey/blob/master/LICENSE.md).